 This module is delivered using a combination of introductory lectures and participation by the students in 15 "activities".
 The activities are executed to support the syllabus of the course and might take place in specialised laboratories or on the open ground used for firing the Mangonel.
 Students work in groups throughout the semester to encourage teamwork, cooperation and to avail of the different skills of its members.
 In the end the students work in sub-groups to do the Mangonel throwing arm redesign project.
-They assemble and operate a Mangonel, based on the lectures and tutorials assignments of mechanical engineering they experiment with the working, critically analyse the effect of design changes and individual reflection of the project is assessed in the end.
+They assemble and operate a Mangonel, based on the lectures and tutorials assignments of mechanical engineering they experiment with the working, critically analyse the effect of design changes and implement the final project in a competition.
+Presentation of the group assembly, redesign and individual reflection of the project is assessed in the end.

-Breakup of lecture details to be taken up by MED: Lec No. Торіс Contents Lec 1 Introduction The Mangonel Project.
+Breakup of lecture details to be taken up by MED: Lec No. Topic Contents Lec 1 Introduction The Mangonel Project.
 History.
 Spreadsheet.
 Lec 2 PROJECTILE no DRAG, Design spread sheet simulator for it.
 MOTION Lec 3 PROJECTILE with DRAG, Design spread sheet simulator for it.
 MOTION Lec 4 STRUCTURES STATIC LOADS FAILURE Lec 5 STRUCTURES DYNAMIC LOADS FAILURE Lec 6 REDESIGNING THE Design constraints and limitations of materials for MANGONEL redesigning the Mangonel for competition as a group.
 Lec 7 MANUFACTURING Manufacturing and assembling the Mangonel.